GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/basic_starter_tutorial/16_2D_models.md

 Even if you have a `cross section` defined in your world builder file, you can still use it for 3D models.
 If you want to use 2D models, you will need to have a cross section defined.
 ```

-Now, lets add a cross section through the slab in our model.
+Now, let's add a cross section through the slab in our model.

 ::::::{tab-set}